vaheandonians/my-mcp/docs/docker-usage.md

 ### SSE Mode (Server-Sent Events)

-SSE mode runs an HTTP server on port 8000:
+SSE mode runs an HTTP server on port 8000, automatically binding to `0.0.0.0` for Docker compatibility:

 ```bash
 # Run in SSE mode